 Second negative attitude to learning.
-Following a Phase 1, any student who continues to behave in an unacceptable manner will move to 'Phase 2'.
-The student should be moved to a different seat in the room, if possible.
-Their initials will be written on the Phase 2 section of the whiteboard and the Phase 2 will be written in the planner.
-It will be made clear to the student why this is happening.
+Following a Phase 1, any pupil who continues to behave in an unacceptable manner will move to 'Phase 2'.
+The pupil should be moved to a different seat in the room, if possible.
+Their initials will be written on the Phase 2 section of the whiteboard and the Phase 2 will be recorded on Edulink.
+This is vital so that proactive behaviour strategies can be data informed and parents/carers alerted.
+It will be made clear to the pupil why this is happening.